anima-wg/brski-cloud/anima-brski-cloud.md

 # Security Considerations

-The Cloud Registrar described in this document inherits all of the issues that are described in {{BRSKI}}.
+The Cloud Registrar described in this document inherits all the issues that are described in {{BRSKI}}.
 This includes dependency upon continued operation of the manufacturer provided MASA, as well as potential complications where a manufacturer might interfere with resale of a device.

 In addition to the dependency upon the MASA, the successful enrollment of a device using a Cloud Registrar depends upon the correct and continued operation of this new service.
 This internet accessible service may be operated by the manufacturer and/or by one or more value-added-resellers.
-All of the considerations for operation of the MASA also apply to operation of the Cloud Registrar.
+All the considerations for operation of the MASA also apply to operation of the Cloud Registrar.

 ## Issues with Security of HTTP Redirect